arc64/www.tecks.co.nz/data-processing/4b-copy-data/Destination/the-problem-to-be-solved/the-transition-from-craft-to-science/understanding-of-the-complexities-of-classroom-practice.md

 ---
+has_children: false
 layout: default
+nav_order: 2
-title: "Understanding of the complexities of classroom practice "
+title: 'Understanding of the complexities of classroom practice '
-nav_order: Understandingofthecomplexitiesofclassroompractice
-has_children: false
 ---
 # Understanding of the complexities of classroom practice